 Basically, these two words are the opposite of one another.
 Compose is used when the part comes before the whole, and comprise is used when the whole comes before the part.

 However, "is comprised of" is often used, and is growing in popularity with grammar experts.
-For example, it is correct to say "The farm is composed of ten cows, three horses, five sheep, and four pigs." and "The class is composed of 16 boys and 12 girls."
+For example, it is correct to say "The farm is comprised of ten cows, three horses, five sheep, and four pigs." and "The class is comprised of 16 boys and 12 girls."